- Deals by Store

-Last year, I found a product that combined the skin-plumping effects of rosehip oil with the anti-inflammatory effects of turmeric, the turmeric-infused Glow oil.
+Last year, I found a product that combined the skin-plumping effects of rosehip oil with the anti-inflammatory effects of turmeric, Glow oil.
 This has done so much for my skin!
 I use it in two ways, for oil cleansing in place of a regular facewash, and as a daily moisturizer, in combination with the LilyAna cream.
 It leaves it so beautifully moisturized, and a little bit goes a long way.
 Sometimes I wonder if I’m correctly gauging how wonderful this is; then I think back on the amazing feedback others have also given this product, and I’m like, nope, it really is the bomb!
 You can grab this via subscribe-and-save to save another 5%.

 If you need acne relief, you need a bit of concentrated turmeric: I would consider Vicco turmeric for acne spot-treating – this really is fantastic for painful acne, owing to turmeric’s anti-inflammatory effects.
-You can also consider Neutrogena’s soothing clear gel moisturizer as a general acne deterrent before when you know you are likely to break out, as recommended by a member, but from the looks of it, it does not have too much turmeric in it (it’s the second to last listed ingredient).
+You can also consider Neutrogena’s soothing clear gel moisturizer as a general acne deterrent before when you know you are likely to break out, as recommended by a member, but from the looks of it, it does not have too much turmeric in it (it’s the second-to-last listed ingredient).

 Turmeric is anti-inflammatory in itself, and can help reduce pain in itself.
 But if you mix with 2 other products, Penetrex, a powerful anti-inflammatory formulation, and magnesium oil (a muscle relaxant), the results are near miraculous, or at least, they have been for me.
 See directions in greater detail in this blog post.

 As expected for something that is anti-inflammatory, the reviews for the turmeric essential oil (see below pic) suggest it can help with both pain and eczema by itself.
 Combine it with other things, and it gets even better.
 As a cautionary, I would not use this undiluted – best to mix with a carrier oil or cream.